 By the time you read this, thousands—maybe millions—of people have made, attempted, and then broken a New Year's resolution.
 Maybe you're one of the lucky ones who didn't start the new year with promises you knew deep down you wouldn't keep.

 That doesn't mean you shouldn't make resolutions—just make good ones.
-Here are five resolutions that can help you succeed at improving your fitness, your physique, and maybe even your life in 2019.
+Here are five resolutions that can help you succeed at improving your fitness, your physique, and maybe even your life.

 Resolution 1: Be consistent

 Most people fail, not because they don't have the perfect plan, but because they simply don't stick with the plan they have.
 That's often because they start with completely unsustainable goals.

 Can you follow some fad diet and lose a bunch of weight?
 Yes.
 But your long-term goal should be to maintain good physical condition, and that isn't something you accomplish in a few months and then forget about.
 It's all about staying fit, and that means getting exercise and eating well day in and day out; month in and month out—even when you don't feel like it.